catseye/Oxcart/README.md

 almost as if concatenating the program symbols results in a program structured like this:

-    S → : → 0 → ^ → % → ■
+    S→:→0→^→%→■

 where each → is a continuation, and ■ is HALT, and execution happens by executing one instruction, then just following the attached arrow to get to the next instruction to execute.
-An instruction like `S` has the effect of pushing the arrow (and, virtually, everything that follows it) onto the stack, and an instruction like `%` does have an arrow attached to it, but that arrow is ignored — an arrow popped off the stack is used instead.
+An instruction like `S` has the effect of pushing the arrow (and, virtually, everything that follows it) onto the stack, and an instruction like `%` also has an arrow attached to it, but that arrow is ignored; an arrow popped off the stack is followed instead.

 But one implication of this is that an Oxcart program can't access any continuation it hasn't already "seen", i.e. any continuations that